spacemeshos/testnet-guide/install.md

 ---

-## Step 1 - Download the Installer
+## Step 1 - Downloading the Installer

-The Spacemesh Testnet App includes the Spacemesh p2p node, a basic Spacemesh Coin wallet and a p2p node dashboard.
+The Spacemesh Testnet App includes the Spacemesh p2p node, a basic Spacemesh Coins wallet and a p2p node dashboard.
+You install the App to setup your p2p full node and you use the wallet to setup an award account for your full node.

-> The installer you are downloading was created from code in the Spacemesh open source software repos on github.
-If you prefer, you can build and the installer [directly from source code](soruce.md) instead of using the provided installer.
+> The installer you are downloading was packaged from code in the [Spacemesh open source software repos](https://github.com/spacemeshos) on github and all software released by Spacemesh is 100% open source.
+We provide this installer to make it convenient for non-developers users to join Spacemesh.
+If you prefer and technically able, you can build and run the installer [directly from source code](soruce.md) instead of using the provided installer.

 ### OS X